crhall-writing/crhall-writing.github.io/_poems/iron.md

 my hemoglobin’s all good, they say
 but hemochromatosis lives in my liver, my pancreas, my heart
 and they tell me the reason your heart’s not magnetic
-is because the iron’s not in a form to clump up, pumped blood
+is because the iron’s not in a form to clump up in pumped blood
 but I think my heart flies out my chest to the nearest piece of lead
 metallic poison
 and they say milk thistle might help my chances